-13.04.200 Disposal of septic tank waste.
+13.04.200 Disposal of Septic Tank Waste.

-- 1. It is unlawful for any person to engage in the business of pumping or cleaning any septic tank, cesspool, sump, holding tank, or any other receptacle or device for collection of sewage or waste without first having received a license from the health officer. - 2.
-Applicants for a license under this section shall file a written application signed by the applicant on forms supplied by the health officer. - 3.
-Upon receipt of such application, the health officer shall make such investigation as he/she deems advisable as to the applicant's business responsibility, knowledge of public health laws, knowledge of the function of an OSDS, cesspools, other sewage collection systems, or the adequacy of the applicant's equipment.
+- 1. It is unlawful for any person to engage in the business of pumping or cleaning any septic tank, cesspool, sump, holding tank, or any other receptacle or device for collection of sewage or waste without first having received a license from the KCPHD. - 2.
+Applicants for a license under this section shall file an application and remit fees per the KCPHDFS at KCPHD. - 3.
+Upon receipt of such application, the KCPHD shall conduct a competency exam with the applicant of public health laws, local regulations, function of an OSDS, and knowledge other sewage collection systems, and adequacy of the applicant's equipment.
 If any of these areas are found to be inadequate, the application shall be denied.
-If found to be satisfactory, a license shall be issued upon payment of a fee as established by the CEHFS. - 4.
-Every person issued a license under this section shall make a report once each month to the health officer on all services performed the preceding month.
-Such reports shall contain all information requested by and on forms supplied by the health officer. - It is unlawful to dump or dispose of the contents removed from septic tanks, cesspools, sumps, holding tanks, or other sewage collection receptacles or devices except at locations approved by the health officer.
-(Vol. 6, p.
-697 § 18, 1979).
+If found to be satisfactory, a license shall be issued.
+Licenses shall be renewed annually and require documentation as described on the applicable application form. - 4.
+Every person issued a license under this section shall make a report once each month to the KCPHD on all services performed the preceding month.
+Such reports shall contain all information requested by and on forms supplied by KCPHD. - 5.
+It is unlawful to dump or dispose of the contents removed from septic tanks, cesspools, sumps, holding tanks, or other sewage collection receptacles or devices except at locations approved by KCPHD.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 18, 1979)

-13.04.210 Alternate devices and methods.
+13.04.210 Alternate Devices and Methods.

-Approval authority for the application, installation, or use of any alternate device or method is vested with the health officer; provided, that the device or method has first been given a technical evaluation and report by the secretary.
-(Vol. 6, p.
-697 § 5, 1979).
+Approval authority for the application, installation, or use of any alternate device or method is vested with KCPHD; provided, that the device or method has been approved by the Washington State Department of Health.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 5, 1979)

-13.04.220 Larger systems.
+13.04.220 Larger Systems.

-Until such time as guidelines governing the review, approval procedure, and authority for larger systems are developed between the secretary, local health department, the department of ecology, and municipal sewer utilities, the following shall apply:
+Until such time as guidelines governing the review, approval procedure, and authority for larger systems are developed between the Washington State Department of Health, local health department, Ecology, and municipal sewer utilities, the following shall apply:

-All cases where the maximum design flow of any OSDS is greater than three thousand five hundred gallons per day, prior to construction of the system, the construction plans shall be submitted to the secretary for approval of engineering and to assure the system will not create a health hazard.
-The health officer shall not issue a permit for a larger system until it has been approved by the secretary.
-(Vol. 6, p.
-697 § 9, 1979).
+All cases where the maximum design flow of any OSDS is greater than three thousand five hundred gallons per day, per parcel prior to construction of the system, the construction plans shall be submitted to the Washington State Department of Health for approval of engineering and to ensure the system will not create a health hazard.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 9, 1979)

-13.04.230 Other types of disposal units.
+13.04.230 Other Types of Disposal Units.

-Units other than septic tanks or devices that can function as septic tanks with subsurface disposal systems, including but not limited to chemical toilets, composting toilets, vault privies, incinerator toilets, mechanical and aerobic treatment devices, and evapotranspiration systems, may be used but only with the prior approval of the health officer in accordance with the procedure established in Section 13.04.210.
-(Vol. 6, p.
-697 § 4, 1979).
+Units other than septic tanks or devices that can function as septic tanks with subsurface disposal systems may be used but only with the prior approval of KCPHD in accordance with the procedure established in Section 13.04.210.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 4, 1979)

-13.04.240 Sanitary privy.
+13.04.240 Sanitary Privy.